Asolo Repertory Theatre: History of the Mertz Theatre

-The Harold E. and Esther M. Mertz Theatre was brought to America from Scotland, where it had existed as the Dunfermline Opera House.
-The Mertz Theatre was dedicated on January 27, 1990.
+The Harold E. and Esther M. Mertz Theatre was brought to America from Scotland, where it had existed as the Dunfermline Opera House, Scotland.
+Built in 1921 by architects Swanston and Davison, it had been dismantled in the 1980s to make way for a shopping mall and after more than a decade in storage was taken to Florida to be meticulously re-assembled as a working professional playhouse with the help of the Scottish architect who had saved the interior of the building years before, James Dunbar Nasmith.
+The Mertz Theatre was dedicated on January 27, 1990 by the then Provost of Dunfermline and Elizabeth Mertz.
 The 2009–2010 season marked its twentieth anniversary, which was to be celebrated with a Scottish-themed event in January.

 Artists

 The Asolo has engaged a collection of talented artists throughout the years, including all those listed below.